Invoice Factoring FAQs

 The cost to the Seller for Factoring their invoices is generally a percentage of the gross amount of the invoice that can be structured in a variety of ways.
 As calculated monthly, that percentage is generally between 1.5% to 6.0%, depending upon the volume and number of the invoices being factored, the creditworthiness of the Debtors and the amount of time that the invoices remain outstanding.

-What are the Benefits of Factoring?
+What are the Benefits of Invoice Factoring?

 There are many benefits of factoring, some of which are:

-Where Can I Learn More About Factoring?
+Where Can I Learn More About Invoice Factoring?

 There are many resources available online that can teach you more about invoice factoring.
 You can also talk to a factoring company representative to get more information.
 Here are some additional invoice factoring resources:

-Why Should I use Quickpay Funding?
+Why Should I use Quickpay Funding for Invoice Factoring?

-Quickpay Funding, LLC was founded to provide small and medium-sized businesses with the funds they need for success.
+Quickpay Funding was founded to provide small and medium-sized businesses with the funds they need for success.
 Our driving mission is to offer best-in-class customer service and timely credit decisions.
 We can help you secure the capital needed to expand your business, make critical tax payments, meet payroll obligations, and shorten the turnaround of your accounts payable and take advantage of supplier discounts.